 - No return to classical reality, a review by David Jennings and Matthew Leifer.
 Extra: a review on psi-ontology theorems by Matthew Leifer, “for masochistic students.”

 - Video recordings of the course on Foundations of Quantum Mechanics from Perimeter Institute.
-This lecture has been thought by different lecturers in different years; in reverse chronological order, you can watch the course as taught by Matthew Leifer, Robert Spekkens and Lucien Hardy.
+This lecture has been thought by different lecturers in different years; in reverse chronological order, you can watch the course as taught by Matthew Leifer, Lucien Hardy and Rob Spekkens.
 Each version covers different topics, with some core overlap.